pharo-contributions/MethodProxies/README.md

 # MethodProxies
 A library to decorate and control method execution.
-Such library allows one to proxy any method in the system and its architecture is robust enough to develop powerful propagating method proxies that automatically and lazzily install them without falling in endless loops.
+Such library allows one to proxy any method in the system and its architecture is robust enough to develop powerful propagating method proxies that automatically install them without falling in endless loops.

 ## Examples